davidrasm/MolEpi/_posts/tutorials/2020-01-21-skyline-week4.markdown

 df = pd.read_table(tsv_file, sep="\t")
 ```

 We can then plot our Skyline reconstruction of effective population sizes.
 First we will plot the median estimate as a line plot using Seaborn.
 We can then add the 95% credible intervals using Matplotlib's `fill_between` function.
-We will store the limits of the x-axis as `data_lim` to use later.
+We will store the limits of the x-axis as `date_lim` to use later.

 ```python
 import matplotlib.pyplot as plt